fd2010/E.A.T/README.md

 ### TODO's

-FIX THE LOGIN Bottom margin
-FIX ADD DEVICE BUTTONS
-NOTIFICATIONS  - partially implemented, needs to be implemented for all other pages FDADE AFFECT NEEDS FIXED
+LOGIN ERROR MESSAGE DISPLAYING lowkey the admin mode needs to be tested signupUser adding devices needs to be fixed